Pole climbing

-Pole climbing is ascending a pole which one can grip with his or her hands.
+Pole climbing is ascending a pole which one can grip with their hands.
 The related activity of mast climbing describes ascending an object similar to a pole, but having a larger diameter which excludes gripping with the hands.
 In either case, it is normally assumed that climbers who view the activity as a gymnastic sport use only their bodies and limbs, without artificial aids.

 History

 As sporting pursuits both pole and mast climbing may have begun as either martial exercises or physical training related to the invention and development of sailing ships, with the attendant requirements of scaling high masts.